Prizes and Bursaries

 The prize for Excellence in Primary Care is awarded at the end of the year to the students who have demonstrated the greatest aptitude for Primary Health Care whilst studying COMP2.
 The prize is usually worth £100.

 The Nathan Burton Prize in Primary Care is worth £250 and is available each year for one student who would like to study Primary Care during their elective period.
-To apply for this prize please contact Dr Veronica Boon (SSC lead) via the Primary Care Teaching Office as above.
+To apply for this prize please contact Dr Juliet Brown (SSC lead).
 The successful candidate must submit a report of their elective.
-If you wish to apply for this, please complete the Nathan Burton prize application form 2016-17 (Office document, 37kB).
+If you wish to apply for this, please complete the Nathan Burton prize application form (Office document, 37kB).